 Pros for Quilts:

-- Eliminating the fabric and insulation that would be compressed underneath you, quilts cut down weight and bulk significantly.
+- By eliminating the fabric and insulation that would otherwise be compressed underneath you, quilts cut down weight and bulk significantly.

 - Cottage industry companies allow for customization of your quilt if you prefer to get the exact color and temperature rating you are wanting.

-- Versatile design allowing you to use the same quilt year round if the temp rating is low enough.
+- Versatile designs allows you to use the same quilt year round if the temp rating is low enough.